Tonye Princewill: Entertainment

 Princewill produced the film Kajola, a film that explored the implications of the continuous neglect of the masses, the widening gap between the rich and poor and the ensuing catastrophic outcomes stemming from such neglect.
 Princewill also produced the film, Nnenda, which was geared towards creating awareness for the less-privileged in society.
 He produced other films such as Valour, a movie that deals with the Niger Delta and Boko Haram issues.

 He is one of the executive producers of '76 (film).

-He is also the executive producer of the film '77 which comes ten years after breaking new ground with "76" a military thriller, the acclaimed team behind the film returns to the international spotlight with the world premiere of "77:

 Politics

 Princewill's political career started when he was nominated as the gubernatorial candidate of the Action Congress for the governorship of Rivers State in 2007.
 He was supported by the then former Vice-President of Nigeria and the AC Presidential candidate in 2007 elections, Atiku Abubakar and former Governor of Lagos and National Leader of ACN, Asiwaju Bola Tinubu.
 Princewill's campaign attracted significant grassroots support.
 He lost the election under contested circumstances to the People's Democratic Party's (PDP) candidate, Celestine Omehia.